Quick Navigation:

 iCloud Photos vs Google Photos: Upload, Sync, and Backup

 However, the applications of iCloud are only available for Apple devices.
-There is no iCloud app for Windows or Android devices.
+If you need to run iCloud on Windows, you have to install iCloud for Windows.
+And there is no iCloud app for Android devices.
 These users need to use a limited iCloud web interface that won’t sync with the storage of the local device.
-And new photos from Windows and Android must be uploaded manually through iCloud Web.
+New photos from Windows and Android must be uploaded manually through iCloud Web.

 On the other hand, Google Photos offers applications for iOS, Android, Windows, and macOS devices.
 The experiences of accessing Google Photos in the app or on the browser are nearly the same.
 You can select a folder or an album to automatically sync to the cloud.

-Therefore, which photo sync service is better for you mainly depends on the device that you want to back up data from.
+Therefore, which photo sync service is better for you mainly depends on the device from which you want to back up data.
 If you are a fan of the Apple ecosystem, both iCloud and Google Photos are valid choices for backing up your pictures.
 But if you use other devices in daily life, Google Photos may be a more attractive option.

 Google Photos vs iCloud Photos: Editing and Searching